mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 3/JTAS_-_Volume_3_13-05-24.md

 lakes and rivers, but others subsist in moist underpinnings of rocks in the plains and basins.
-Humans emigrating to Cordillon must be inoculated before coming to the planet or risk suffering from several fatal pulmonary diseases brought on by inhaling mould spores or viruses native to the world.
+Humans emigrating to Cordillon must be inoculated before coming to the planet or risk suffering from several fatal pulmonary diseases brought on by inhaling mold spores or viruses native to the world.
 ```